 - Cream cheese - To make cheesecake, you'll need regular, block-style cream cheese.
 Whipped cream cheese or spreadable cream cheese will not have the right consistency for this recipe.

-- Granulated sugar - Sweetens your mini cheesecakes.
+- Granulated sugar - Sweetens the cheesecake batter.

-- Eggs - Adds structure to your mini cheesecakes.
+- Eggs - Adds structure to the filling.

 - Sour cream - Adds a bit of tangy flavor and creaminess to the filling.
 Can be substituted with plain Greek yogurt.